 Reducing mold in basement spaces is particularly tough for any of us with poor ventilation and high moisture content.

-Generally speaking, basements are dark and temperate areas, have little air-flow and are subject to rapid mold growth – even when kept clean.
+Generally speaking, basements are dark and temperate areas, have little air-flow and are subject to rapid mold occurence – even when kept clean.
+People with mold allergy should avoid basements with excess moisture.

-If you’ve ever walked into your basement to find unsightly, black spots growing on your walls, floor, or ceiling, you’ve most likely had a run in with mold.
+If you’ve ever walked into your basement to find unsightly, black spots growing on your walls, floor, or ceiling, you’ve most likely had a run in with mold spore.

-Mold and mildew can show up in any area of the house.
+Mold (stachybotrys chartarum) and mildew can show up in any area of the house.
 And, basement spaces often provide the most favorable living conditions for this fungus to thrive.

 As a result, mold in basements can sometimes be difficult to get rid of it without first addressing and correcting the underlying issues allowing the mold to flourish.